wysonkong/Cambio-Fork/Backlog.md

  - ~~TODO: Create bttn listeners for each game action type and have them properly send message to web socket~~

- - TODO: Fix action log so that it accurately display's username, action
+<s> - TODO: Fix action log so that it accurately display's username, action </s>

  - TODO: Create discard element

- - TODO: Buttons don't update with gamestate
+<s> - TODO: Buttons don't update with gamestate
      - Buttons should disable if not your turn
-     - Start game should disappear for all players once game is started
+     - Start game should disappear for all players once game is started </s>